SrilalS/Laravel-Jet-Fuel/README.md

 It keeps to the bare bones for functions and best suited for skipping the setup part of Laravel and Vue Integrated projects.

-For years, I have been using Laravel and Vue for my university projects and decided to make a template some years ago to make the setup process shorter.
+For years, I have been using Laravel and Vue for my university projects and decided to make a template to make the setup process shorter.
 I have now opened it to everyone to use, and hopefully it will be useful for you as well.

 I Have Kept everything to the bare bones, so it is easy to understand and modify.